Financial Assistance

 • You must check the box on the FAFSA to be considered for the Work-Study program.

-• Eligibility will depend on the student's financial need as determined in his/her EFC and the availability of funds for this aid.
+• Eligibility will depend on the student's financial need, as determined by their SAI, and the availability of funds for this aid.

 • Must have a minimum academic load of half time (6 credits for undergraduate and 3 credits for graduate)